Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Conclusion

 Beyond expression level, personality alignment between users and agents meaningfully influenced experience, with Extraversion and Emotional Stability emerging as the most consequential traits.
 Through our TMK framework, we demonstrate that nuanced control of personality expression in LLMs is achievable, enabling researchers to move beyond binary manipulations toward systematic investigation of personality design.

 These findings offer clear guidance for CA design.
-Our results indicate that medium expression provides the optimal default, with alignment strategies most effective when prioritizing Extraversion and Emotional Stability—the traits most strongly associated with user perceptions.
+Our results indicate that medium expression provides the optimal default, with alignment strategies most effective when prioritizing Extraversion and Emotional Stability.
 Implementing adaptive calibration can further accommodate the diverse compatibility profiles we identified across user clusters.
-As conversational AI becomes increasingly prevalent, future research must examine how these dynamics generalize across domains, cultures, and extended interactions while developing real-time adaptation methods that maintain transparency and respect user autonomy.
+As conversational AI becomes increasingly prevalent, future research must examine how these dynamics generalize across domains, cultures, and extended interactions, while developing real-time adaptation methods that maintain transparency and respect user autonomy.
 Ultimately, personality fundamentally shapes user perceptions and system adoption, demanding the same systematic attention and accountability applied to other critical dimensions of conversational AI system design.

+\begin{acks} We thank the members of the Conversational Human-AI Interactions (CHAI) Lab for their support, feedback, and discussions throughout this work.
+We are also grateful to the reviewers for their thoughtful and constructive feedback. \end{acks}